NikolaRaicevic2001/ECE143_Final_Project_MovieAura/README.md

 4. Flexible Input
    Accepts one or more movie titles as input:
    - Matches input movies against the dataset.
-   - Returns a ranked list of top-N similar movies for each input title.
+   - Returns a probabilities of all movies in the dataset to be recommended.

 ### How It Works
 1. Feature Extraction: Extract visual embeddings, encode genres, and vectorize descriptions using TF-IDF.